 If you are reading this and trying to identify any signs that your business may be declared insolvent too, then this is a rather strong place to be, even though you may not feel like it right now.
 Identifying the warning signs of insolvency before you actually land in it could be your saving grace, and can save you a lot of time and sleepless nights further down the line.

 So, at the peak of your financial distress, what is the first thing you need to do?
 Knowing you have a problem, and acknowledging the problem is key.
-A basic understanding of corporate insolvency will help you assess your situation, and as simple as this sounds, the term is often thrown around with little grasp of what is actually means.
+A basic understanding of corporate insolvency will help you assess your situation, and as simple as this sounds, the term is often thrown around with little grasp of what it actually means.

 The term ‘corporate insolvency’ is when the finances of a company are under stress, as circumstances may arise where the directors are at risk of facing personal liability for decisions they make without properly understanding their duties to creditors and the legal consequences of their action or inaction.

 Effective cash flow management is vital from here on out if you would like your business to enter the “rescue zone” that is, you don’t need a professional or accountant to tell you that.
 Liquidation is also an option, but that is the last case scenario, and something any good business person will want to avoid at all costs.
+If you are struggling with debts consider other options as well, maybe using Individual Voluntary Arrangements could be the answer.
+Have a look at this IVA forum to give you an idea of what you would need to show your insolvency practitioner if you are in that situation.

 Talking about the problem with a professional may be your first step to tackling and ultimately solving your problem.
 Pretending the problem isn’t there will only magnify the problem.
 When seeking advice it is important to make sure you are speaking to a qualified insolvency professional, rather than a middle man or a broker who will have hidden charges.
-Obviously this extra expense won’t do your finances any favours.
+Obviously, this extra expense won’t do your finances any favours.

 This may be a lonely time, but having a clear plan of action and seeking advice can make you feel less isolated.
 Letting your workforce know is something that may seem unbearable but it is necessary to get your team on the same page.
 It’s better for them to find out from you rather than the local press- this will knock team morality more than anything else.
 The main aim is to return to solvency, rather than ‘save face’.
 Of course, your business reputation is rather important, but it is how you deal with this situation that will keep you in business, rather than a short term ‘keeping appearances’.